 Gesso is what is commonly used to prime your canvas.
 By prime, I mean getting it ready to paint on.
 The purpose of gesso is to stop paint from sinking into the canvas weave (which would quickly deteriorate the canvas) and provide a responsive surface to paint on.

-Most canvas you buy from the art store is already primed and nothing further is needed from you before you paint on it.
+Most canvases you buy from the art store are already primed and nothing further is needed from you before you paint on it.
 However some artists prefer to add some additional layers of gesso.

 Gesso is similar to a white acrylic paint, but it is generally thinner and dries harder.